Drakonheart/Enscribe/Enscribe_Patch_1.0.1.md

 ### Known Bugs
 - Sometimes, if the recording is too fast, it will not synchronize well with the slide presentation.
+- Clicking on link on pdf will result in going to the webpage in the app and user can not go back.

 ### Upcoming Features
 - **Dark Mode and Custom Modes:** Dark mode and a custom mode of your own choice are currently in development.